 Road Trip Check List

-Before heading to any of these one of a kind destinations, make sure your road trip vehicle is in tip-top shape.
-You don’t want your family fun vacation ruined by an easily avoidable mishap.
+Before heading to any of these one-of-a-kind destinations, make sure your road trip vehicle is in tip-top shape.
+You don’t want your family’s fun vacation ruined by an easily avoidable mishap.

 1. General Maintenance Check

 You should also do a general maintenance check on your car before embarking on a summer road trip.
 Some common things to check include:

 - Car fluids, including oil and coolant

 - Tire integrity and pressure

 If you plan on going out of state or having your friends drive your car on a long road trip, make sure you and your vehicle have the proper insurance coverage.
 Speak with an Insurance Specialist at (855) 919-4247 to ensure you’re covered all the way from point A to point B, and everywhere in between.